 - Skillfully and thoughtfully detailed and crafted – showing respect for materials and the community

-- Expresses something relevant to our time and place – San Diego, 2019 as well as its function
+- Expresses something relevant to our time and place – San Diego, right now, as well as its function

 - Provides social and economic benefit to San Diegans

 - Encourages social interaction or a quiet moment

 - Is technologically or environmentally innovative